gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 # Berkeley Professional Certificate in ML and AI : 2025 Final Capstone Project Part 2 : Module-24
 ### Project On: Detection And Prevention of Fradulent Phone Numbers

-**Module 24** This Capstone Module closes this Final Capstone Project with its relevant complete solution and sumissions, executive summary included below.

-#### Capstone Reference from the prior modules
-**Module 6**  Drafting the Capstone Project Statment

-**Module 16** About Finalizing the problem statement for the research project.

-**Module 20** Delved into the Dataset and its understanding and building baseline model for Capstone Project.
-This dataset with this module will be primarily used to analyze and build surrounding ML/AI Models which would help us in our predictions.

 ### Executive summary